RasaHQ/rasa/newdocs/docs/index.md

+---
+id: index
-# Build contextual chatbots and AI assistants with Rasa
+title: Build contextual chatbots and AI assistants with Rasa
+sidebar_label: Start
+---

 **NOTE**: These docs are for Rasa 1.0 and later.
 Docs for older versions are at [https://legacy-docs.rasa.com](https://legacy-docs.rasa.com).